mssalvo/JDataPaging/README.md

 # DataElement
 DataElement is a simple plugin for paging complex HTML elements working on the client side, for managing pages with average load

+# Paging system
+The pagin that adapts to the structure of your web page, create your own custom pagin html structure, and DataElement will adapt to it

 # Getting Started

 1. Include DataElement on your page before the closing </body> tag